jneubert/reveal-test/md-slides/part2c.md

   - particularly by some large Wikipedias (e.g., the English one)
 - Basic policy to address this: Statements should be referenced

+Note: Contradicting sources possible.
+Falsified statements can be deprecated.

 ---

 ## QA support for editors